 - Place the panko and beaten egg in a bowl.

 - Take equal amounts of the goat cheese mixture (about 1 teaspoon each) and roll into balls (should make 14 to 16 balls).

-- Dip into the beaten egg to coat then the panko as you make each ball then place in the baking sheet with parchment paper.
+- Dip into the beaten egg to coat, then add the panko as you make each ball, then place in the baking sheet with parchment paper.

 - Place the baking sheet with the goat cheese mix in the freezer for 30 minutes.